-[COLOR=red]tRWDR (DD)[/COLOR]: Sets the delay period between a read command that is followed by a write command; where the write command requires the access of data from a different rank or DIMM.
-A setting of 1 clocks works with some high performance DIMM configurations (dependent upon CAS).
-Relax to 2~7 clocks only if you are experiencing stability issues when running in excess of 4GB of memory over DDR3-2300.
+Sets the delay period between a read command that is followed by a write command; where the write command requires the access of data from a different rank or DIMM.
+A setting of 3 clocks suits most DIMM configurations all the way to DDR3-2133.
+Relax to 5~7 clocks only if you are experiencing stability issues when running in excess of 8GB of memory over DDR3-2300.

-tRR (DD): Sets the read to read delay where the subsequent read requires the access of a different DIMM.
-For high performance DIMMs start with a setting of 2 and increase to 3+ if you experience no POST.
+Sets the read to read delay where the subsequent read requires the access of a different DIMM.
+3 clocks will work with most configurations.

-tRR (DR): Sets the delay between read commands when the subsequent read requires the access of a different rank on the same DIMM.
-This setting is an additive to an internally calculated value.
+Sets the delay between read commands when the subsequent read requires the access of a different rank on the same DIMM.

-[COLOR=red]tRRSR[/COLOR]: Sets the delay between read commands to the same rank.
-From a performance perspective a setting of 4 clocks is preferred for benchmarking, increase only if experiencing instability.
+Sets the delay between read commands to the same rank.
+A setting of 4 clocks is preferred for benchmarking, increase only if experiencing instability.

-tWW(DD): Sets the write to write delay where the subsequent write requires the access of a different DIMM.
-4 clocks will work with most configurations; increase if using 4GB or 8GB DIMMs with all slots populated.
+Sets the write to write delay where the subsequent write requires the access of a different DIMM.
+3 clocks will work with most configurations, increase if using 4GB or 8GB DIMMs with all slots populated.

-tWW(DR): Sets the write to write delay where the subsequent write command requires the access of a different rank on the same DIMM; increase if using 4GB or 8GB DIMMs with all slots populated.
+Sets the write to write delay where the subsequent write command requires the access of a different rank on the same DIMM, increase if using 4GB or 8GB DIMMs with all slots populated.

 Sets the delay between write commands to the same rank.
 A setting of 4 clocks is preferred from a performance perspective; however this may need increasing in tandem with memory frequency to maintain stability.

 After changing Transmitter slew, one should go through the same steps tuning Receiver Slew.
 Both settings should be tuned before relying on an increase of voltage.